 Anyone who knows me at all, knows MYO.
 They know it is my greatest passion.
 My greatest inspiration.
 My greatest love.

 It is the only meaningful thing I have done in this life.
-If nothing else, I know with 100% certainty that our efforts over the years have helped dozens of children find a path from the oppressive conditions of an impoverished township to something better.
+If nothing else, I know with 100% certainty that our efforts over the years have helped hundreds of children find a path from the oppressive conditions of an impoverished township to something better.
 To the enlightenment that comes with reading and a good education and a quest for knowledge and perpetual learning.
 And the opportunity for a life better than the one they might have otherwise lived.

 It has always truly been a privilege to work on their behalf.